justryann/Simage/README.md

 # Simage
-This app allows you to find similar images.
+This simple basic app allows you to find similar images.